partiql/partiql-beamline/partiql-beamline-book/src/data-generation/scripts.md

 # Working with Scripts

-Ion scripts are the core of PartiQL Beamline's data generation system.
+Ion scripts are the core of Beamline's data generation system.
 This section covers advanced scripting techniques, best practices, and patterns for creating sophisticated data generation scenarios.

 ## Ion Script Fundamentals